APPIAN-PET/APPIAN/USERGUIDE.md

 ## Pipeline Overview  <a name="overview"></a>

 ## Base User Options  <a name="options"></a>
 APPIAN has lots of options, mostly concerned with the types of masks you want to use, and the parameters to pass to the PVC and TKA algorithms.
 Here is a list of the available options, a more detailed explanation will be written up soon.
-Important to note is that the only mandatory options are a source directory with PET images (-s), a target directory where the outputs will be stored (-t), the prefix label of your study (-p), and the directory containing the CIVET outputs for each subject (-c).
+Important to note is that the only mandatory options are a source directory with PET images (-s), a target directory where the outputs will be stored (-t), the list of sessions during which the scans were acquired (-sessions).
+While it may be useful to run APPIAN with the default options to confirm that it is running correctly on your system, this may not produce quantitatively accurate output values for your particular data set.

 ####  File options (mandatory):
     -s SOURCEDIR, --source=SOURCEDIR, --sourcedir=SOURCEDIR
                         Input file directory